-Spain is famous world wide for its flamenco dancers and bullfights.
+Spain is famous worldwide for its flamenco dancers and bullfights.
 The architecture reflects the Moroccan style.
 Cave paintings, renaissance cathedrals, Moorish palaces prove the diversity of the country.
 Spring, fall and early summer are very pleasant here, though summers are hot.

 People here have two surnames; the first surname can be used to refer to the person.
 To greet someone, a handshake will do the job.
 Take a small gift along when visiting someoneís house.
 Save the flowers for special occasions.
 Dinner is generally taken very late in the night.
 People wear casuals most of the time.
 Men are expected to wear jackets at some restaurants.
 Swimsuits should be confined to the pools and beaches.
-Recently a ban has been applied on smoking in public places.
+Recently a ban has been applied to smoking in public places.

 Shops open quite early in the morning and stay open late in the evening.
 In the afternoon, they are closed for lunch or siesta.
 Porcelain and leather goods are famous and they will be good gifts for friends and family members back home.
 Bills are to be paid along with the service charges, so tipping is a matter of gratitude.

 IBERIA is the national airline of Spain.
 Many other low-cost airlines offer services in the country.
-There are nearly thirty international airports in Spain, out of which Madrid, Barcelona, Valencia, Alicante and Malaga are famous.
+There are nearly thirty international airports in Spain, out of which Madrid, Barcelona, Valencia, Alicante, and Malaga are famous.

 There is a good network of roads connecting Spain north to south.
 Toll booths are installed in some parts of the country.
-Carrying few Euros will help smooth sailing at the toll booths.
-If driving oneís private car, it would be better if the travel insurance covers medical costs too.
+Carrying a few Euros will help smooth sailing at the toll booths.
+If driving one’s private car, it would be better if the travel insurance covers medical costs too.
 Carrying a medical kit can prove to be of some help.